Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Results

-{\bf Quantitative results} We illustrate quantitative results on synthetic auction data-sets in Fig.~\ref{fig:quant-results}.
-Our experiments show that auctions learned using our data representation and network architecture result in a significantly smaller economic burden on the participants than using VCG, and crucially, that we are able to learn auction rules with zero or next to zero violations of the weak budget balance constraint (i.e. mechanisms should operate without a subsidy).
-We highlight this by comparing our designs with auction rules based on MLP architectures trained on the same data.
+Our experiments show that auctions learned using our statistical learning formulation, data representation and network architecture result in a significantly smaller economic burden on the participants than alternative designs, and crucially, that we are able to learn auction rules with a better trade-off between participant welfare and budget balance violations.
+Furthermore, our experiments showcase the wide applicability and robustness of our method with respect to choice of bidding languages, number of participants, distribution of valuations, and interpolation to unseen scenarios.